 If their joke is Pedro's Pick for the month, they'll receive $10.

 Scouts can even a submit a Funny Photo Caption.
-Boys’ Life publishes a funny photo online and invites Scouts to submit their caption.
+Scout Life publishes a funny photo online and invites Scouts to submit their funny caption.
 You can read the captions online, and a select few of those are published in each issue of the magazine.

 7. Gear Guy Recommendations

 The Gear Guy makes recommendations each month to help Scout families pick the right equipment for their needs.
-In the last few Boys’ Life issues, he’s covered backpacking tents, trail food, and hiking boots and shoes.
+In the past, he's covered the best quality multitools, backpacking tents, trail food, and hiking boots and shoes.

 You can also ask him questions like how big should a handmade hiking stick be or what's the best way to store camp kitchen gear.